Rajagala: Name "Rassagala"

 Archaeologist stated, the people of the Raksha tribe had lived in the area.
 They were human beings who worshiped the Rakshasas.
-The Sanskrit word raksha means devils and demons, in Sinhala ‘Rassayo’ or ‘Rakshayo’, the word raksha have become Rassa over the years and since then this mountain is called Rassa-gala(The devils/demons's mountain).
+The Sanskrit word raksha means devils and demons, in Sinhala ‘Rassayo’ or ‘Rakshayo’, the word raksha have become Rassa over the years and since then this mountain is called Rassa-gala (The devils/demons' mountain).

 Rajagalathenna Temple

 Rajagalathenna or Rajagala Temple known in ancient times as the Girikumbhila Temple and it is situated half-way up the mountain.
 Once it was a great monastery patronized by the kings and princes of Ruhuna and Rajarata.
 In Prince Saddhatissa’s time that Rajagala really began to grow.
 During his father's governorship of Digamadulla, his son Prince Lanja Tissa and his family embellished Rajagala on a lavish scale.
 Prince Lanja Tissa continued his patronage even after he ascended the throne of Anuradhapura, transforming this remote hermitage into one of the greatest monasteries in the Kingdom of Ruhuna and the name Rassagala became Rajagala (The King's Rock).